kubuka/SQL-1-LeagueOfLegends-Ranked-Insights/README.md

 ## Average Gold Difference Between Teams

-`avg_gold_diff.sql` calculates the average gold difference between the two teams at the end of each match, reflecting how lopsided matches tend to be in terms of economy.
+`average_golddiff.sql` calculates the average gold difference between the two teams at the end of each match, reflecting how lopsided matches tend to be in terms of economy.

 ### SQL
 ```sql